isomerpages/moe-mtls-old/pages/discoveryland.md

 <img src="/images/Discoveryland_Fruit orchard.png" alt="" style="width:350px;" />

 <p align="justify">
 Join us at the Fruit Orchard and match the fruits to the correct trees using interactive technology.
-You will get to learn how you can write the names of the fruits using your mother tongue.
+You will get to learn how you can write the names of the fruits using your mother tongues.
 </p>

 #### Forest